MichaelCurrin/twitterverse/README.md

 ```
 $ cd app

-$ python lib.database.py --help
+$ python lib/database.py --help
-# Follow the usage guide to initialise database with or without data.
+# Now follow the usage guide to setup the database, with or without default data.

 ```
 Get a summary of db stats.